 When it comes to the Pacific Northwest, people usually think of grey skies and green forests, not delicious red and white wines.
-But as any Oregonian can tell you, the Beaver state is home to some of the country’s greatest winegrowers and winemakers, and therefore, some of America’s best wines.
-In fact, Oregon pinot noirs regularly win awards, often beating out serious global competitors like France and California.
+But as any Oregonian can tell you, the Beaver state is home to some of the country's greatest winegrowers and winemakers, and therefore, some of America's best wines.
+In fact, Oregon pinot noirs are frequently award-winning wines, often beating out serious global competitors like France and California.

 From the Coast Range to the Cascade Mountains and beyond, Oregon is overflowing with the sort of boutique wineries and farm-to-table restaurants that make for a perfect epicurean getaway.
-To help you plot the perfect trip, we’ve created the following guide.
+So if you're a wine enthusiast who's also interested in beholding the PNW's natural beauty, check out our guide on how to navigate the Oregon Wine Country.

 Oregon Wine Country Map

-If you’re planning on doing a wine tasting tour of the PNW, there’s a number of resources available to help you explore both Oregon wineries and the various American Viticultural Areas (AVAs) throughout the state.
-While we encourage you to do all the research you can, this map should help you get started.
+If you're planning on doing wine tours of the PNW, there's a number of resources available to help you explore both Oregon wineries and the various American Viticultural Areas (AVAs) throughout the state.
+While we encourage you to do all the research you can, this map should help you get started on what you want your itinerary to look like.

 Top Oregon Wine Country Destinations